 - 2, 15 oz cans (3 cups) chickpeas, rinsed and drained

-- 6 tablespoons plain dairy-free Greek yogurt or avocado oil mayo
+- 6 tablespoons plain dairy-free yogurt or avocado oil mayo

 - 2 tablespoons Sunkist® California Star Ruby grapefruit juice